 - Design of animal cell culture bioreactors, including suspension and immobilized cell bioreactors, conventional stainless steel stirred tanks, and disposable (single-use) bioreactors

-- Pros and cons for bioreactor types (stirred tank, wave, microcarrier) and strategies (batch, fed-batch, perfusion)
+- Pros and cons for bioreactor types (rocker, stirred tank, microcarrier) and strategies (batch, fed-batch, perfusion)

 - Advanced automation and control of animal cell culture processes, including bioreactor PAT

 - Basic cost calculations to compare single-use options to more traditional multi-use set ups, to provide justification for single-use technologies

 Who should attend

 - Professionals within the biotech industry who want to gain an understanding of upstream processing

 - Professionals involved in bioreactor equipment design and biopharmaceutical facilities design